 Are you considering a trip to Munich, Germany and need to know the Oktoberfest dates?
 [This is where you say, “Hell yeah!”]
-Then you’ve come to the right place!
-However, if you’re actually looking for a date to Oktoberfest, you may want to keep looking.
-Doing a few sit-ups now and then won’t hurt either.
+Then you’ve come to the right place.
+So exactly when is Oktoberfest?

-Oktoberfest dates run for 3 weekends in (surprise!)
+Oktoberfest in Munich runs for 3 weekends in (surprise!)
 September but always end on the first Sunday of October, unless that Sunday falls before October 3rd (German Unity Day) in which case the festival is extended to include that.

 What is German Unity Day?
 German Unity Day is celebrated annually on October 3rd and commemorates the anniversary of East and West Germany’s reunification in 1990.
 It’s celebrated as the national day of Germany and the holiday that gives us another day or two of Oktoberfest.